ibm-cloud-docs/key-protect/st-init-cli.md

 * * `<KEYSHARE_FILE_2>#<PASSWORD2` is the location of another keyshare, along with a passphrase for the file that will be created.
 The passphrase is mandatory and must be between 6-255 characters.
 Omit `#<PASSWORD2>` to be prompted to enter a passphrase.
 * `<ADMIN_KEY_FILE>#<PASSWORD3>` is the location of your admin and its passphrase you generated earlier (if you are not bringing your own identity).
 Omit `#<PASSWORD3>` to be prompted to enter a passphrase.

 Now that your master key has been created, you need to allow the {{site.data.keyword.keymanagementserviceshort}} service the ability to perform actions on your crypto units (for example, to create keys).
-Note that the level of permissions granted {{site.data.keyword.keymanagementserviceshort}} is lower than that of an admin.
+Note that the level of permissions granted {{site.data.keyword.keymanagementserviceshort}} is less than that of an admin.
 Issue the command using one of the three supported operating systems.

 For [macOS]{: tag-macos}: